invincible009/turnkeyapp/README.md

 # Turnkey Africa Test
-## Question
+## Question.
 You work at the front desk of a community health facility.
 You are responsible for performing preliminary diagnosis on patients based on a catalogue of symptoms provided.
 Your job involves:
 a.
-Collecting vital signs and symptoms of patients
+Collecting vital signs and symptoms of patients.
 b.
 Performing initial diagnoses.
 c.
-Scheduling appointments for patients with a doctor with specialization in the diagnosis result.
+Scheduling appointments for patients with a doctor with specialization in the diagnosis. result.
 ## Section 1
 Using SpringBoot/Java restful backend and frontend framework (jquery, angular e.t.c) develop a